AllTheHaxx/AllTheHaxx/README.md

 Building
 --------
+Listen kid.
+We will __not__ show you how to compile this client so you can get your stupid lua scripts that require cheating features to work again.

+If you are an actual developer, just install the [Download MinGW-w64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) compiler and if you know what you are doing, you will succeed (build process is basically the same as for DDNet).
+If you want to contribute (!) and need help compiling you may raise an issue or contact us.

+__OUTDATED / UNSUPPORTED__
-To compile AllTheHaxx yourself, you can follow the [instructions for compiling Teeworlds](https://www.teeworlds.com/?page=docs&wiki=compiling_everything).
+~~To compile AllTheHaxx yourself, you can follow the [instructions for compiling Teeworlds](https://www.teeworlds.com/?page=docs&wiki=compiling_everything).~~
-Make sure you meet all requirements that are made by the DDNet client (listed below)
+~~Make sure you meet all requirements that are made by the DDNet client (listed below)~~

-AllTheHaxx requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
+~~AllTheHaxx requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
 Instead you can install these libraries on your system, remove the `config.lua` and `bam` should use the system-wide libraries by default.
-You can install all required dependencies and bam on Debian and Ubuntu like this:
+You can install all required dependencies and bam on Debian and Ubuntu like this:~~

-    apt-get install libsdl2-dev libfreetype6-dev libcurl4-openssl-dev libogg-dev libopus-dev libopusfile-dev libssl-dev libcrypto++-dev bam
+~~apt-get install libsdl2-dev libfreetype6-dev libcurl4-openssl-dev libogg-dev libopus-dev libopusfile-dev libssl-dev libcrypto++-dev bam~~

-Please note that we support bam version 0.5, so you can use that if you want, but you don't have to.
-If you have the libraries installed, but still want to use the bundled ones instead, you can specify so by running `bam config curl.use_pkgconfig=false opus.use_pkgconfig=false opusfile.use_pkgconfig=false ogg.use_pkgconfig=false`.
+~~Please note that we support bam version 0.5, so you can use that if you want, but you don't have to.~~ ~~If you have the libraries installed, but still want to use the bundled ones instead, you can specify so by running `bam config curl.use_pkgconfig=false opus.use_pkgconfig=false opusfile.use_pkgconfig=false ogg.use_pkgconfig=false`.~~

-The MySQL server is not included in the binary releases and can be built with `bam server_sql_release`.
-It requires `libmariadbclient-dev`, `libmysqlcppconn-dev` and `libboost-dev`, which are also bundled for the common platforms.
+~~The MySQL server is not included in the binary releases and can be built with `bam server_sql_release`.
+It requires `libmariadbclient-dev`, `libmysqlcppconn-dev` and `libboost-dev`, which are also bundled for the common platforms.~~

-Note that the bundled MySQL libraries might not work properly on your system.
+~~Note that the bundled MySQL libraries might not work properly on your system.
 If you run into connection problems with the MySQL server, for example that it connects as root while you chose another user, make sure to install your system libraries for the MySQL client and C++ connector.
-Make sure that `mysql.use_mysqlconfig` is set to `true` in your config.lua.
+Make sure that `mysql.use_mysqlconfig` is set to `true` in your config.lua.~~

 --------------------------